tksaha/fs3-graph-mining/README.md

 # Installation

-Run the following command in randommining folder:
+Run the following command in randommining/codes folder:

 ```
 make